2020–21 NHL season: COVID-19 restrictions

 All American teams hosted a limited amount of in-person spectators during the regular season; only three admitted them at the start of the season.
 While several Canadian teams submitted proposals (including Calgary, Edmonton, and Ottawa) to allow for in-person spectators, they were all rejected by local health authorities.
 All North Division games were played behind closed doors for the entirety of the regular season.
-During the Stanley Cup playoffs, a number of U.S. teams further increased their capacity, and three of the Canadian playoff teams admitted spectators for the first time, although only one team has offered tickets to the general public.
+During the Stanley Cup playoffs, a number of U.S. teams further increased their capacity amid a gradual loosening of restrictions tied to vaccine availability, and three of the Canadian playoff teams admitted spectators for the first time, although only one team offered tickets to the general public.